 6) Two sisters are green in summer;

-By autumn, one turns red, the other turns black.
+By autumn one turns red, the other turns black.

-(red and black currant)
+(red and black currants)

-7) Balls hang on knots -
+7) Balls are hanging on the knots -

 Turned blue from the heat.

-From the mouth - a bone.
+From the mouth - a knuckle.

 Let's check your answers.
-The winner is(are) …..
+The winner was(are)…..

 3. Work on the topic of the lesson.

-For work, we will divide into 4 groups.
+To work, we will divide into 4 groups.
 Each will receive their own envelope with the task.

-We just entered the forest
+We just entered the forest,

 Hands up, clap above your head,